 Capacity could be a vital consideration when looking to optimise document outsourcing capabilities.
 If you have a large outsourcing project and the volume cannot be produced by your outsourcing provider, most times they will take the job and sub-contract work out to fulfil the order.
 This, of course, is risky and can be worrying, especially if your outsource provider is not transparent in how they produce all deliverables.

 When the worst case scenario becomes a reality and an outsource provider suffers from a force majeure event, then it is encouraging to understand what disaster recovery (DR) and business continuity practices they have in place.
 An on-site DR facility provides peace of mind that important outsource work can continue as normal, while maintaining security and efficiency levels.

-Apogee is Europe’s largest independent provider of print, document and process technology and outsource services.
-With over 20 UK and European offices, Apogee are ideally placed as a single provider to handle all your document outsourcing requirements and boast:
+Apogee is Europe’s largest multi-brand provider of managed print services, document and process technology and outsource services.
+Apogee are ideally placed as a single provider to handle all your document outsourcing requirements and boast:

 How does your organisation currently handle their document outsourcing?
 These 4 benefits to optimising your outsourcing processes are only the tip of the iceberg.
 If you would like to find out more about how Apogee can help streamline your print processes then call our Outsourcing team on 0345 300 9955 or get in touch today.